Antibiotics are medications used to treat, and in some cases prevent, bacterial infections.

 If you accidentally take more than one extra dose of your antibiotic, or if you are worried or are experiencing severe side effects, speak to your GP or call NHS 111 as soon as possible.

 There are now hundreds of different types of antibiotics but most of them can be broadly classified into six groups.
 These are outlined below.

-Penicillin is widely used to treat certain infections such as skin infections, chest infections and urinary tract infections.
+- Penicillins are widely used to treat a variety of infections, including skin infections, chest infections and urinary tract infections.

-Fluoroquinolones are the newest type of antibiotic.
-They are broad-spectrum antibiotics that can be used to treat a wide range of infections.
+- Fluoroquinolones are broad-spectrum antibiotics that can be used to treat a wide range of infections.

-Most antibiotics (with the exception of the aminoglycosides) don't cause problems for people who take them and serious side effects are rare.
-The most common reported side effects of antibiotics are:
+Antibiotics, as with any medication, can cause side effects.
+Most antibiotics, if used properly, don't cause problems for people who take them and serious side effects are rare.

 - being sick

 - feeling sick